Karim-Ajmail/Arrhythpy/README.md

 ### Alternative Installation

 If the precompiled version does not work, you will need to compile the executable yourself.
-To do this, download the Python scripts by cloning the repository:
+To do this, first download python (best via the anaconda distribution) and open the Anaconda Prompt Terminal.
+Download the Python scripts by cloning the repository by copying these comand into the terminal:

 **1. Clone the repository:**
    ```sh